workplaceninja/fmserver_stats/README.md

 4. Plot client statistics on a graph.

-If you want to see less than 30 seconds, you must change these settings in FileMaker Server to collect more snapshots.
+If you want to see snapshots more frequently than every seconds, you must change these settings in FileMaker Server to collect more snapshots.